ap--/python-seabreeze/docs/source/index.rst

 python-seabreeze in the wild
 ============================

 python-seabreeze is used in many labs around the world.
-One of the cool experiments I know of was a `student project measuring fluorescence spectra (#17)
+One of the cool examples was a `student project measuring fluorescence spectra (#17)
 <https://www.spacestationexplorers.org/new-student-experiments-reach-iss-on-spacex-crs-14>`_ with a
-``Spark`` spectrometer controlled by a raspberry pi zero, which was sent to the International Space Station on the SpaceX CRS-14 resupply mission. *(space proof)*
+``Spark`` spectrometer controlled by a raspberry pi zero, which was sent to the International Space Station on the SpaceX CRS-14 resupply mission. *(space proof software*\ :sup:`TM`\ *)*

 .. tip::

-    If you want me to add your project here, let me know.
-Happy to add it.
+    If you use python-seabreeze in your project let me know about it and I'll add it here :)

 .. rubric:: projects